kevin2107/Class-Availability-Notifier/README.md

  <img src="images/Texting.png" alt="Notifier" >

-  Then go to tools > API keys > Create New API Key > Name it and Create API Key > Copy down your phone number API secret as you only see it once! > Paste your Account SID, API key, and Secret key into the app along with your from number and to number **no dashes**
+  Then go to tools > API keys > Create New API Key > Name it and Create API Key > Copy down your phone number API secret as **you only get to see it once** > Paste your Account SID, API key, and Secret key into the app along with your from number and to number **no dashes**

   To not waste your text messages the notifier will only send the text once and only once when your class is available.
 Restart the application to reset text messaging.